The Via Alpina East

 Meals

-Breakfasts are included each day and tends to be a buffet selection with lots of sweet treats like pastries, home made jams, fruit and cereals.
+Breakfasts are included daily and are a buffet selection with lots of sweet treats like pastries, homemade jams, fruit and cereals.
 Savoury tastes are also catered for with bread, cheese, ham and eggs usually available.
 Packed lunch items can be bought locally from supermarkets or the local bakery.
 If you are staying in a small town without these facilities, order a packed lunch with your accommodation upon arrival.
-Dinner is included at each overnight location with the exception of Zurich, Grindelwald, Gstaad and Montreux, where there are plenty of dining options to choose from.
-Meal times are a real highlight, and you can enjoy homemade Swiss specialties.
-If you have any dietary requirements, please tell us upon booking and we can arrange this with the accommodations.
+Dinner is included at each overnight location except Zurich, Grindelwald, and Urnerboden, where plenty of dining options exist.
+Meal times are a real highlight, and you can enjoy homemade Swiss specialities.
+If you have any dietary requirements, please let us know upon booking, and we can arrange this with the accommodations.
 Swiss specialities are mostly based on cheese and potatoes, such as raclette and potato roesti.

 - 7 Nights in 3* hotels, 2 nights in mountain hotels and guesthouses